wazo-platform/wazo-doc/source/administration/switchboard/switchboard.rst

 In order to configure a switchboard on your XiVO, you need to:

 * Create a queue for your switchboard
-* Create a queue for your switchboard's call on hold
+* Create a queue for your switchboard's calls on hold
 * Create the users that will be operators
 * Assign the switchboard plugin to your user
 * Create an agent for your user